Diseases & Conditions

 In some cases, symptoms of juvenile arthritis are mild and do not progress to more severe joint disease and deformities.
 However, untreated juvenile arthritis can produce serious joint and tissue damage.
 It can also cause problems with bone development and growth.

 For a long time, it was believed that many children eventually outgrow juvenile arthritis.
-Now it is known that the majority of the children diagnosed with juvenile arthritis will continue to have active arthritis 10 years after diagnosis unless they receive aggressive treatment.
+Now it is known that most children diagnosed with juvenile arthritis will continue to have active arthritis 10 years after diagnosis unless they receive aggressive treatment.

 Types of Juvenile Arthritis